jalantechnologies/github-ci/docs/usage.md

 ### Defining Kubernetes Resources

 - Kubernetes resources are applied using `kubectl apply -f` from `yaml` files.
-- Workflow by default looks in `lib/kube` directory for specification files.
+- Workflow by default looks in `lib/kube` directory from root for specification files.
 This can be changed via `deploy_root` param.

 **Directory Structure**